4 Biggest Pet Peeves about Website Design & Development, Digital Marketing, and SEO

 Well, there you have it—our Biggest Pet Peeves about Website Design & Development, Digital Marketing, and SEO.

 If you’ve read this article and found yourself nodding along to the things we mentioned, let us know.
-We love helping companies take their marketing initiatives up a notch by applying what they’ve learned here into their current strategy.
+We love helping companies take their marketing initiatives up a notch by applying what they’ve learned here to their current strategy.

 Whether it be SEO or digital marketing that needs work, our team of experts can help!
 Send your company name and contact information over, and we’ll get back to you as soon as possible with an actionable plan for success.